 The Dalaman region of Turkey was not what I expected at all.
 With its beautiful blue waters, quiet fishing villages and range of activities, it was far more of a diverse and interesting destination than I ever could have imagined.

 I really enjoyed my trip to Dalaman with Jet2holidays and I would highly recommend exploring this part of Turkey.
 Hopefully, you have found my guide to Dalaman useful, let me know what you think in the comments below.

 Love this post Why not pin it and share it?

 Disclaimer: This was a paid for Press Trip from Jet2.
 All views remain my own as usual.
 This post may contain affiliate links that earn me a small commission but come at no additional cost to you.
 By clicking these links you are supporting Pip and the City and helping to keep the content free.
 Massive thanks for your ongoing support.

-UK Travel blogger writing about travel hacks, destination inspiration and affordable luxury.
-Travel contributor for BBC Radio, #TRLT Twitter chat host and podcaster.
+UK Travel blogger writing about travel hacks, destination inspiration and affordable luxury. #TRLT Twitter chat host and podcaster.
 Also a delight!